Passenger Rights After a Car Accident in Washington

 Drivers are not the only parties who may be hurt in an auto accident.
 Pedestrians, motorcycle riders, bicyclists, and other passengers are all liable to be hurt in a traffic crash.
 If you are a passenger in a car and you wind up in a crash, what are your rights?
 Are you covered by insurance?
 Can you bring a personal injury claim?
-Read on for a discussion of passenger legal rights after a car crash in Oregon or Washington state.
+Read on for a discussion of passenger legal rights after a car crash in Washington state.

 Passengers can recover after an accident

-Washington and Oregon laws protect passengers who were injured in a traffic accident.
+Washington laws protect passengers who were injured in a traffic accident.
 As long as the passenger was not the party to cause the crash, such as by grabbing the wheel and turning into oncoming traffic, then passengers have the right to recover for their injuries.
 You can go through the at-fault driver’s insurance or file a claim against them individually, depending on the circumstances of the accident.

 Passengers can recover whether the vehicle was a passenger car, a taxi, a limousine, a boat, or a bus.
 Moreover, passengers often have the best injury claims because there is rarely a case where the passenger was in any way at fault; passengers are almost always a passive bystander and don’t get tagged with contributory negligence, which could reduce the amount of compensation they receive.